wp-plugins/planso-forms/readme.txt

 == Changelog ==

+= 1.8.3 =
+* Increased the list of visible forms if more than 25 forms are created
+* Optimized the notifications about third-party SMTP  plugins

 = 1.8.2 =
 * Detection of SMTP-Mail plugins added for better email handling
 * Easier entry of multiple recipients